 Music Arts Adventures

-She then lived and studied for a year in Chiang Mai, Thailand and graduated cum laude with a Bachelor’s Degree in International Relations from the University of Wisconsin.
+She then lived and studied for a year in Chiang Mai, Thailand and graduated with a Bachelor’s Degree in International Relations from the University of Wisconsin.
 She furthered her studies with a Masters in Education from Shenandoah University.

 After college, she followed her interests in music and culture back in the US, where she went back to the culture of her home state of Virginia and became a professional bluegrass musician.
 She has spent years playing, performing, and teaching traditional styles of music.
 She has won numerous awards for her mandolin playing and song writing.
 She has taught privately, at festivals, and at numerous music camps up and down the east coast, sometimes running her own camps.
 She has been performing and educating about traditional American music and Nepali traditional music.
 She has performed with well known and respected Nepali musicians in Nepal and the US performing and giving cultural talks at The Smithsonian Folklife Festival, National Geographic, The Asia Society, The Rubin Museum, The Grey Fox Bluegrass Festival, and many universities and arts organizations throughout the US.